TURTLE MOON STUDIOS

 Each piece will have a theme you are unaware of now, but if you are set on pursuing a specific theme you have in mind now, you can bend the group themes to your needs.
 There will be no rules for sticking with the class-chosen themes.
 Just intense focus and a lot of fun while working hard.

-NEW in 2012 - My Sassy Artist Class series:
+My Sassy Artist Class series:

 Above: This is a sketch I made for my "Sweet Jane: 9 of Potholders (Coins) in the Kitchen Tarot" piece, in January, 2012.
 It's done with Rub-a-Dub laundry marker and blue Bic pen.